HaleyColgateKottler/haleycolgatekottler.github.io/old/index.markdown

 title: Haley Colgate Kottler
 ---

-# Haley Colgate Kottler

 ![Haley Colgate Kottler](/assets/images/headshot.jpg)

-## Contact Information

-Email: haleycolgate@gmail.com
+Email: haley dot kottler at wisc dot edu

 Office: Van Vleck 416

-## Introduction

 I am a graduate student in mathematics at the University of Wisconsin-Madison working with
 <a href="https://sites.google.com/site/amylouisecochran">Dr. Amy Cochran</a> on problems in computational psychiatry and data science, and with <a href="https://sites.google.com/wisc.edu/jose/home?authuser=0">Dr. Jose Israel Rodriguez</a> on problems in applied algebra.
-I am working towards a PhD in hopes of becoming a statistician or data scientist working with medical practitioners to improve patient outcomes.
+I am working towards a PhD in hopes of becoming a statistician or data scientist working with a multidisciplinary team to improve client outcomes.

 Currently I am a Lucidity Data Analyst Project Assistant for the <a href="https://gilmorebykovskyilab.org/">Gilmore-Bykovskyi Lab</a> in Emergency Medicine.
 I manage, clean, and analyze data sets related to memory changes and dementia in older adults.